 OUR STORY

 Named after explorer Abel “Janszoon” Tasman, Project Janszoon was launched in 2012 with the generous support of New Zealand couple Neal and Annette Plowman, who went on to establish the $100 million philanthropic NEXT Foundation.
-Thanks to the Plowmans, Project Janszoon has committed up to $25 million to make transformational change in the Abel Tasman National Park.
+The Plowmans committed up to $25 million to make transformational change in the Abel Tasman National Park.

 OUR MISSION & GOALS